segrax/RsaTools/readme.md

 #RsaTools

-Some quickly hacked together tools for dumping/rebuilding RSA keys, for use in "Reconstructing RSA Private Keys from Random Key Bits" (http://cseweb.ucsd.edu/~hovav/dist/reconstruction.pdf)
+Some quickly hacked together (poorly written) tools for dumping/rebuilding RSA keys, for use in "Reconstructing RSA Private Keys from Random Key Bits" (http://cseweb.ucsd.edu/~hovav/dist/reconstruction.pdf)

 a.out in the below is compiled from http://segher.ircgeeks.net/wak/wak.c (implementation of the algorithm in the above article)